siddhi-io/siddhi-map-json/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">fail.on.missing.attribute</td>
-        <td style="vertical-align: top; word-wrap: break-word">This can either have value true or false.
-By default it will be true. <br>This attribute allows user to handle unknown attributes.<br>&nbsp;By default if an json execution fails or returns null DAS will drop that message. <br>However setting this property to false will prompt DAS to send and event with null value to Siddhi where user can handle it accordingly.<br>(ie. Assign a default value)</td>
+        <td style="vertical-align: top; word-wrap: break-word">If this value is set to 'true', events are dropped when a JSON execution fails or returns a 'null' value.
+If this property is set to 'false', events with 'null' values are sent to Siddhi where you can handle it as required (e.g., by assigning a default value).<br></td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">BOOL</td>
         <td style="vertical-align: top">No</td>